92 comments

 Top employees often have an axe to grind, an ego to satisfy or a ladder to climb.
 This is the last thing a corporation wants or needs.
 When I was a manager in Corporate America, I was instructed to screen out overly ambitious or eager candidates.
 They are just too much trouble for what amounts to normally a 10-20% increase in performance over a regular candidate.

-• michaelt an hour ago
+• michaelt 7 months ago

 A smart employer is already paying their best employees more than they can get elsewhere.